How to Apply for Australian Tourist Visa in the Philippines?

 It took me 8 days after I submitted my application form to complete my supporting documents.
 My employer wasn’t able to give me my certificate of employment on time because of the delay in signatories.
 Nonetheless, I was still able to complete my documents – and got my visa grant.

 After completing the application form, applicants can now attach supporting documents.
-You may refer to the following links to see what documents are needed:
+You may refer to the following links to see the needed documents:

 In my case, these are the documents that I attached (scanned copy):

-- Evidence of Birth or Age: NSO birth certificate
+- Birth or Age, Evidence: NSO birth certificate

-- Evidence of Citizenship: Bio page of my passport (colored and notarized)
+- Citizenship, Evidence: Bio page of my passport (colored and notarized)

-- Evidence of Invitation: Letter of invitation from my relative, a statutory declaration and the bio page of my relative’s passport
+- Invitation, Evidence: Letter of invitation from my relative, a statutory declaration and the bio page of my relative’s passport

-- Evidence of Temporary Stay: Approved vacation leave form
+- Temporary Stay, Evidence: Approved vacation leave form

 - Passport-Photograph: Recent passport Size ID